aedmark/Oopis-OS/README.md

 - **`/docs/tutorial.md`:** Guided tutorials for more complex tasks.

 - **`/docs/adventure.md`:** A comprehensive guide to creating custom adventures with the text adventure engine.

+- **`/docs/taco.md`:** A whimsical-yet-formal paper on the "El Código del Taco" architectural model.